Dependency injection

 Copied!

-See the difference?
-We're requesting the injection of an interface and not a class!
-It works for both constructor and method injection.
-It forces the service container to look up which specific class is configured as implementation of the interface and inject an instance of it.
-This is the true heart of dependency injection: A consuming class no longer codes on a specific implementation, but on the signature of the interface.
-The framework makes sure something is injected that satisfies the interface, the consuming class does not care, it just knows about the interface methods.
-An instance administrator can decide to configure the framework to inject some different implementation than the default, and that's fully transparent for consuming classes.
+Notice the difference?
+The code requests the injection of an interface and not a class!
+This is permissible with both constructor and method injection.
+It compels the service container to determine which specific class is configured as the implementation of the interface and inject an instance of that class.
+A class can declare itself as the default implementation of such an interface.
+This is the essence of dependency injection: a consuming class no longer relies on a specific implementation but on an interface's signature.

 <?php